hippie68/optparse99/README.md

 .arg_type               | If set, the parsed (single) option-argument will be converted from string to a different data type.
 .flag                   | A pointer to an integer variable that is to be used as specified by .flag_action.
 .flag_action            | Specifies what to do to with the flag variable's value.
 .function               | Points to a function that is called with the argument specified in .function_arg.
+The pointer can be cast to void (*)(void) to suppress compiler warnings.
 .function_arg           | Tells .function which argument to use.
 .group                  | Options that share the same group value are treated as mutually exclusive.
 .hidden                 | If true, the option won't be displayed in the help screen.